06 Nov Tillamook Makes Something Great, Even Greater

 On a sunny, pleasant day in July, 2012 my wife and I trekked the 300 miles from Kennewick, Washington (our home) to Tillamook, Oregon.
 The purpose of our journey was to visit one of the most successful Industrial Tourism projects in the Pacific Northwest…..the Tillamook Cheese Factory (now known as the Tillamook Creamery, still owned and operated by the Tillamook County Creamery Association or TCCA).
 I was working on the Blue Mountain Station project in Dayton, Washington and was eager to learn from the best.

 And, learn we did.
-You might say we earned our MIT (Master of Industrial Tourism) degree that day.
+You might say we earned our MFT (Master of Food Tourism) degree that day.
 As with all successful marketing organizations, the TCCA realizes that change is not only constant, but necessary in surviving the warp speed, always innovating Industrial Tourism industry.
 On Wednesday, June 20, 2018 the TCCA introduced one of their most impressive and innovative marketing projects…..the newly remodeled Tillamook Creamery Visitor Experience.

 According to TCCA President and CEO Patrick Criteser, “This new facility brings to life the TCCA’s story, from our vital history as a farmer-owned co-op, to our modern-day commitment to Dairy Done Right.”
 Criteser continued, “The project also represents a significant investment in our local presence here in Tillamook County and one that we anticipate will attract even more visitors to our area.”

 Bringing visitors to Tillamook County is exactly what the Visitor Experience does.
 More than 1.3 million people visit each year, some days as many as 10,000.
 With a population of approximately 5,000 people, 1.3 million is 260 times the city of Tillamook’s population.
 At approximately 26,000, it is 50 times the county’s population.